Status of the MUonE experiment: Conclusions

 \section{Conclusions}

-The MUonE experiment could help understanding the puzzle of muon $g-2$, by providing a third way to determine the leading order hadronic contribution \amuHLO, independent of the traditional method using the dispersive integral of time-like measurements and of the lattice QCD calculations.
+The MUonE experiment could help understanding the puzzle of muon $g-2$, by providing a third way to determine the leading order hadronic contribution $a_{\mu}^{\rm HVP}$, independent of the traditional method using the dispersive integral of time-like measurements and of the lattice QCD calculations.
+The MUonE method needs the measurement with unprecedented precision of the shape of the differential cross section of $\mu e$ elastic scattering, using the intense muon beam available at CERN, with energy of 160 GeV, off atomic electrons of a light target.
+The MUonE expectation of $0.35\%$ statistical uncertainty on $a_{\mu}^{\rm HVP}$ constitutes a competitive benchmark, and demands a strict control on all the systematic uncertainties to be reached.

 The availability of precise calculations will be important in the next years, with the improving precision expected from the Fermilab $g-2$ experiment and the J-PARC project.
-The expected statistical precision of $0.35\%$ for the MUonE determination of \amuHLO constitutes a competitive benchmark, which demands a strict control on all the systematic uncertainties to be reached.

-In this paper we have presented the status of the project, describing in particular an optimisation of the detector geometry which can improve the hit spatial resolution by more than a factor of 2, with respect to the setup described in our Letter of Intent.
-The analysis technique has also grown up recently and is reviewed here in some details.
-We have presented simulation results concerning some of the most important systematic effects, as they could be seen and directly measured at the forthcoming Test Run.
-The tasks are challenging but no showstopper has been found.
+We have briefly summarised the main theoretical achievements relevant to MUonE, which resulted from steady developments in the last few years.
+MUonE relies on the availability of state-of-the-art calculations implemented in a fully exclusive Monte Carlo generator.
+The needed target is a Monte Carlo code including the complete NNLO calculation matched to the resummed contributions of leading logarithmic terms at all orders of perturbation theory.
+Moreover, precise predictions are needed also for the expected background processes.
+Further interest, in addition to the original MUonE motivation, has been suggested by recent studies, indicating that in complementary phase space regions, excluded from the main selection, MUonE could have competitive sensitivity to possible light dark matter mediators, in the mass range $10 - 200$~MeV, which could explain the muon $g-2$ anomaly.

-The experimental activities in preparation of the Test Run are progressing.
-Initial tests with few modules have started in fall 2021.
+The experimental activities are progressing in preparation of the approved Test Run with a reduced setup, which has to confirm the detector design and verify the capability to reach the requested precision.
+First estimates indicate that in few days of data-taking in nominal conditions one could measure the leptonic running of $\alpha$, with initial sensitivity to the hadronic running.
+Tests with few detector modules have started in fall 2021.
 The foreseen setup will be integrated and tested as soon as the hardware components become available, compatibly with the SPS schedule.

+Meanwhile the detector design has been optimised with respect to the setup described in the Letter of Intent.
+The new geometry of the tracking stations can improve the hit spatial resolution by more than a factor of 2.

+Also the analysis has been refined, removing a systematic uncertainty related to the fitting technique.
+The template fit with the two-parameter Lepton-Like parameterisation of the hadronic running works very well, allowing for an unbiased extrapolation of the MUonE measurement to the full integral giving $a_{\mu}^{\rm HVP}$.